 The stock markets need workers to operate and run smoothly.
-It’s not just brokers who are on the floor, it is an entire army of staff that help run things efficiently.
-We need to give these people a break too!
-The stock market has become a virtual and digital entity now that we can trade from computers and our phones.
-We often forget that there are real live people still trading and working at the various exchanges daily.
+It’s not just brokers who are on the floor; an entire army of staff helps run things efficiently.
+We need to give these people a break, too!
+The stock market has become a virtual and digital entity now that we can trade from computers and phones.
+We often forget that real people are still trading and working at the various exchanges daily.

 What About the Options Market?

-You might have read some headlines last year about the SEC looking into having the options market open all day.
-The CBOE or Chicago Board Options Exchange has opened up trading of S&P 500 options and VIX options to 24 hours per day from Monday to Friday.
-Unfortunately for options traders who are night owls, individual companies cannot be traded outside of normal trading hours.
+You might have read headlines last year about the SEC looking into having the options market open all day.
+The CBOE, or Chicago Board Options Exchange, has opened up trading of S&P 500 and VIX options hours per day from Monday to Friday.
+Unfortunately, for options traders who are night owls, individual companies cannot be traded outside of normal trading hours.

-Since the price of options contracts relies on the price of the underlying asset, the two markets need to trade at the same time.
-Broader index funds like the S&P 500 are safer to trade outside of normal trading hours since the index is not very volatile.
+Since the price of options contracts relies on the underlying asset’s price, the two markets must trade simultaneously.
+Broader index funds like the S&P 500 are safer to trade outside normal trading hours since the index is not very volatile.
 A 24-hour options market would be absolute madness for traders and for market makers as well!
-So this is an answer to why does the stock market close.
+So this is an answer to why the stock market closes.

 What About the Crypto Market?

-The crypto market is a completely different beast though.
-These massive trillion-dollar markets are open 24 hours per day, seven days per week, even on holidays.
+The crypto market is a completely different beast, though.
+These massive trillion-dollar markets are open 24 hours daily, seven days weekly, and even on holidays.
 Why can the crypto markets stay open for so long?

 Well, most cryptocurrencies are not tied to an actual business or company.
 Since stocks are tied to the performance of real-life companies, it makes sense that they have business hours to trade in.